MusaGursoy/TansuCloud/Guide-For-Admins-and-Tenants.md

 - All audit Details are already redacted at write-time via the SDK; exports do not include raw PII.
 - In Development, non-admin users can still query their own tenant’s audit events via `/db/api/audit` when providing `X-Tansu-Tenant`.

+### 7.3 Identity security operations (Task 6)

+Task 6 introduced several security controls that operators can manage without redeploying Identity.
+Use the admin APIs or Dashboard pages below to keep accounts protected while maintaining an auditable trail.

+#### Multifactor authentication (MFA) policy switches

+- UI: `/dashboard/admin/security` → **Sign-in policy** card.
+- API: `PUT /identity/admin/api/security/policy` with body `{"requireMfa": true}` (additional fields will be preserved).
+- Configuration baseline: `IdentityPolicy:RequireMfa` defaults to `false` in development but is intended to be switched on for production tenants via the admin UX/API.
+- Behavior:
+  - When enabled, the token issuance pipeline (`TokenClaimsHandler`) blocks new access tokens for users lacking a confirmed second factor.
+  - Admins must enforce at least one MFA method (Authenticator app or SMS) per user before toggling `RequireMfa` to avoid issuance failures.
+- Auditing: every change is logged in the `Identity.Security` audit channel with the actor, previous value, new value, and optional reason string.

+#### JWKS rotation workflow

+- UI: `/dashboard/admin/security/keys` shows active/previous keys and next scheduled rotation.
+- API: `POST /identity/admin/api/security/keys/rotate` triggers an on-demand rotation; schedule is controlled by `IdentityPolicy:JwksRotationPeriod` (default 30 days).
+- Background job: `JwksRotationService` evaluates the schedule on startup and thereafter at the configured cadence, retiring keys after the grace period.
+- Operational guidance:
+  - Prefer on-demand rotation before deploying new signing certificates or when a key compromise is suspected.
+  - Retired keys remain available (with `IsCurrent = false`) until after the `RetireAfter` window, ensuring existing tokens continue to validate.
+- Auditing: manual rotations and automatic retirements both emit audit entries identifying the previous/current key IDs.

+#### External OIDC provider management per tenant

+- UI: `/dashboard/admin/external-providers` lists providers, including per-tenant overrides.
+- API surface: `GET/POST/PATCH/DELETE /identity/admin/api/external-providers`.
+- Supported fields: `tenantId`, `displayName`, `clientId`, `clientSecret`, `authority`, `scopes`, and `enabled` flag.
+Omit `tenantId` for global defaults.
+- Lifecycle:
+  1. Create the provider record (disabled by default) with client credentials and scopes.
+  2. Toggle **Enabled** once the upstream issuer is reachable; the registration service wires it into ASP.NET Identity sign-in automatically at runtime.
+  3. Use tenant overrides to point different tenants to distinct upstream IdPs (for example, corporate Azure AD per customer).
+- Security: secrets are stored encrypted in the configuration store; audit entries capture create/update/delete operations and reveal only masked client secrets.

+#### Admin impersonation controls

+- UI: `/dashboard/admin/impersonation` allows privileged operators to impersonate a tenant user for troubleshooting.
+- API: `POST /identity/admin/api/impersonation/start` with payload `{ "userId": "..." }`; end with `POST /identity/admin/api/impersonation/end`.
+- Safeguards:
+  - Only users with the `admin.full` scope and `Administrator` role may impersonate.
+  - Generated tokens are short-lived and stamped with `impersonated=true` plus the acting admin’s identity.
+- Auditing: both start and end actions produce entries in the `Identity.Security` channel including the impersonated user, actor, and correlation id.
+Downstream services can detect the `impersonated` claim to show banners or restrict sensitive actions.

+#### Monitoring and troubleshooting

+- Audit the above actions via `/dashboard/admin/audit` using filters `Category = Identity.Security` or `Action` values `PolicyChanged`, `JwksRotated`, `ExternalProviderUpdated`, and `ImpersonationStarted/Ended`.
+- Background services (`JwksRotationService`, `AuditBackgroundWriter`) log transient database connection warnings in development when PostgreSQL isn’t running; these do not indicate feature failure if the operation itself succeeds.
+- For production, ensure `Audit:ConnectionString` points to the shared audit database so that security events persist even during rotations or impersonation sessions.

 ## 8. Health & Monitoring

 - Health endpoints and readiness gates
 - OpenTelemetry signals (traces, metrics, logs)
 - Collector endpoint and backends
+- Infrastructure telemetry (PostgreSQL, PgCat, Garnet)

 ### 8.1 Caching (HybridCache) overview